BryanH-81/BryanH-81/README.md

 # Hey, I’m Bryan

-I’m a self-taught full-stack developer, solo founder, and US Army Veteran building tools that solve real problems.
+I’m a self-taught full-stack developer, solo founder, and US Army Veteran building AI-powered tools that solve real problems for underserved industries.

-I focus on clean, secure, and efficient code with fast iteration, low overhead, and maximum real-world impact.
+I focus on fast iteration, clean code, and practical MVPs that work in the real world — not just pitch decks.

 ---

 ## Currently Building

-Message me at bryan.hanse281@gmail.com for more information.
+🚀 **[Chefluent](https://chefluent.com)** – An AI-powered platform that helps restaurants instantly generate branded, engaging social media posts from real menu items and events.

+Built with:
+- Next.js App Router + TypeScript + Tailwind CSS
+- Supabase (auth + database)
+- OpenAI (GPT-4o) + Stripe integration

+Chefluent is in pre-launch beta with a mobile-friendly UI, modular prompt system, and tiered subscriptions.
+I’m actively testing with local restaurants and refining the core product.

+💬 Message me at **bryan@chefluent.com** if you want a demo or to join the beta.

 ---

 ## Recent Work Highlights

-- Built encrypted storage layers for medication, vitals, notes, and contacts
+- Designed and built **Chefluent** from the ground up as a solo dev
+- Modularized AI prompt layers for flexible, reusable content generation
+- Implemented full Supabase auth system with secure email reset flow
-- Developed full scheduling + reminder functionality with task CRUD
+- Developed Stripe-based tiered subscription system with admin controls
-- Completed full CRUD modules and routing in Angular with HMR
+- Built A/B testing framework for comparing AI prompt output quality
-- Created real-time responsive UI for managing client and caregiver data
+- Created real-time UI for generating and saving AI social posts
-- Deployed local AI assistant features for task support and caregiver help

 ---

 ## Background

+- Veteran founder with a background in nonprofit operations and healthcare coordination
-- Built and maintain multiple full-stack apps focused on caregiver support and healthtech workflows
+- Built and maintained full-stack caregiver support systems using Angular and Node.js
-- Designed end-to-end system for caregiver case management using Angular, Material, and Node.js
-- US Army Veteran with experience supporting vulnerable populations as a Veteran Support Specialist
-- Former Healthcare Coordinator familiar with real-world agency workflows and compliance
+- Hands-on experience with HIPAA-adjacent workflows and real-world agency logistics
-- Nonprofit Treasurer (501(c)(3) youth hockey organization), handling tax filing and financial compliance
+- Former Treasurer of a 501(c)(3) youth hockey nonprofit — led filings, compliance, and ops
-- Focused on shipping functional MVPs, securing data, and iterating fast with limited resources
+- Strong focus on lean development, system security, and user empathy

 ---

 ## Contact

-**Email:** bryan.hansen281@gmail.com
+📬 **Email:** bryan@chefluent.com

-Always up for conversations around secure app development, caregiver support, and building practical tools in underserved markets.
+Let’s talk about:
+- AI for small business
+- Secure, practical MVPs
+- Lean solo dev life
+- Local-first tech
+- And building tools people actually use

 ---

-*“Keep it lean.
-Build what matters.”*
+_“Keep it lean.
+Build what matters.”_